rahul2008d/FrameFinder-Backend/readme.md

-# 🎥 FrameFinder Backend - AI-Powered Video Search 🚀
+# 🎥 FrameFinder Backend - AI-Powered Video Search with AWS 🚀

 FrameFinder is an **AI-driven video intelligence platform** built with **FastAPI**, leveraging **multimodal deep learning models** to **search video content with natural language**.